rtp-aws/devpost_aws_disaster_response/captainslog.md

 The webapps are hosted using the rtp-aws.org.
 They also use SSL.
 The notes on how to config are in different repos though.
 Need to add copies here.
 The S3/Route53/CloudFront doc is in rtp-aws.org source repo.
 The elastic beanstalk notes on how to set load blancer is in the eb_testy repo.

+## 20220123

+Hosted the two user group meetings.
+Figured out part of my problem with the cloud watch and logging was due to IAM permissions.
+The IAM permissions also apply to these tools.
+Created different IAM login and roles to address logging and devpost user.

+Started a class on Cloud Watch via cloudacademy.

+Git pull request to cloudacadmey git repo approved.

+Pruned S3 buckets of images and old rekognition models for custom labels.

+## 20220124

+Continued the study of AWS Cloud and Recognition classes via cloudacademy.